chrburris/Math_Bio_Modeling/Final_Project/README.md

 In terms of a simplified model, it would look something like this [schema.pdf](https://github.com/chrburris/Math_Bio_Modeling/files/2215247/schema.pdf).

 We simulated the original model presented in the article and found that our simulations matched the original model nicely.
+We added an extra term to the model to include exhaustion of T cells.
+We confirmed that our model produces chronic and acute infection as expected.

 References:
 1. Koup, R. A. and Douek, D. (2011).
 Vaccine Design for CD8 T Lymphocyte Responses.
 Cold Spring Harb Perspect Med 1:a007252